ai4africagroup/telcom_llm/README.md

 # Phi-2 and Falcon-7B Models

 ## Overview

 This repository contains the implementation and training code for our Phi-2 model and inference code for the Falcon-7B model.
-The Phi-2 model is fine-tuned using QLoRA and a custom fine-tuning script, while Falcon-7B is employed for efficient inference.
+The Phi-2 model is fine-tuned using the QMOS framework through a custom fine-tuning script, while Falcon-7B is not finetuned.
 The repository is organized into training, inference, and utility scripts for streamlined usage and development.

 ## Table of Contents